eric-lgonz/Enterprise-Network-Expansion/README.md

 Some of the devices need their power supply to be set up before connecting them, such as the multilayer switches and the IP phone

-We can connect each multilayer switch to power by clicking on the device, and then dragging the AC power adapter to them.
+We can connect each multilayer switch to power by clicking on the device, and then dragging the AC power adapter to them:

 _insert image_
+_insert image_

+We can do the same for the IP phone:

+_insert image_
+_insert image_

 <h2>Cabling</h2>

+Now let's connect all the devices together with cables, except for the laptops, those will have a wireless connection.
+I will be using copper straight-through cables for connections between different kinds of devices (pc to switch), and copper cross-over cables for similar devices (switch to switch).

+To demonstrate how to connect the cables, here's how to set up the connection between PC0 and Switch0:

+First click the connections icon on the bottom (the lightning bolt), and select on the type of cable you want to use:

+_insert image_
+_insert image_

+Then bring the cable to your starting device, choose the port to connect it on, and then do the same for the device with the other end of the cable:

+_insert image_
+_insert image_

+Afterwords, the connection will look like this:

+_insert image_

+I will be configuring the cabling according to this table:

+After all of the cabling, this is how my topology should look:

+_insert image_

 <h2>IP Addressing</h2>